 For your first time standing, you can also just go straight.
 Don’t over think this, but try to pop to your feet straight from a laying position.
 Practice a bit on the shore.
 Do a fast push up and bring your front foot up under your belly and then stand.

 Turning right or left

 On your next wave, try to determine which direction is most likely to give you a line down the break of the wave.
 If the right looks like its about to close out, try to go left.
 You may need to first drop into the wave and then turn the board down the face of it.

 Now, you really don’t need some certified trainer.
 You should be able to swim fairly well from all that training so if you get separated from your board, swim ashore!
 If you get caught in a current, swim with it but at a 45 degree angle to the shore.
 You should however paddle out with a buddy who knows what he’s doing and NEVER paddle out to crowded breaks while you are learning.

 Right of way:

 The surfer on the inside of the wave has the right-of-way.
 If you are learning how to surf and possibly not yet turning down the line, simply look left and right. if there is another surfer who looks like he is coming in your direction on the wave, or hollering at you to MOVE, do it.
 You are likely snaking his wave if you paddle in.

 About the author

 Clayton Mayo, of Madeira Beach, FL is an avid surfer who has been paddling out for over 20 years on waves from his home town along the Gulf coast to the secluded breaks of New Zealand.
-With a love for animals, waves and trying his best to live a life filled with friends and family Clayton enjoys helping others get more out of life often tutoring young adults with direction and insights on how to work from anywhere with digital skill sets.
+He has a love for animals, waves and trying his best to live a life filled with friends and family.
 From video production to web design, Clayton owns and operates IdeaSwell.com and is always trying to share his love of surfing with others, even if that means further crowding his home breaks.